-This ‘Helicobacter pylori Infection - Epidemiology Forecast-2032' report delivers an in-depth understanding of the Helicobacter pylori Infection, historical and forecasted epidemiology as well as the Helicobacter pylori Infection trends in the United States, the EU-5 (Germany, France, Italy, Spain, and the United Kingdom) and Japan.
+This ‘Helicobacter pylori Infection - Epidemiology Forecast - 2034’ report delivers an in-depth understanding of Helicobacter pylori Infection, historical and forecasted epidemiology, as well as the trends in the United States, EU4 (Germany, France, Italy, and Spain), and the United Kingdom, and Japan.

 The infection is usually transmitted by the fecal-oral, gastric-oral, oral-oral, or sexual routes, and its prevalence varies widely with geography.
 Generally, the prevalence is higher in developing and resource-poor countries than in developed countries and is usually impacted by climatic conditions, host-microbe interaction, genetics, GI microbiota, or medication.

-The non-invasive methods, that determine eradication rates are based on the presence of bacterial enzymes, antigens, antibodies, or DNA sequences and include 13C or 14C UBT, SAT, serology, etc. While the invasive methods include endoscopy and gastric biopsy followed by RUT, histology, culture, or a PCR that are clinically significant.
+The noninvasive methods that determine eradication rates are based on the presence of bacterial enzymes, antigens, antibodies, or DNA sequences and include 13C or 14C UBT, SAT, serology, etc. In contrast, the invasive methods include endoscopy and gastric biopsy followed by RUT, histology, culture, or a clinically significant PCR.

 The infection is usually transmitted by the fecal-oral, gastric-oral, oral-oral, or sexual routes, and its prevalence varies widely with geography.
 Generally, the prevalence is higher in developing and resource-poor countries than in developed countries and is usually impacted by climatic conditions, host-microbe interaction, genetics, GI microbiota, or medication.

-There is no single accurate diagnostic tool or method and the current diagnosis regime is usually a combination of both invasive and non-invasive methods.The non-invasive methods, that determine eradication rates are based on the presence of bacterial enzymes, antigens, antibodies, or DNA sequences and include 13C or 14C UBT, SAT, serology, etc. While the invasive methods include endoscopy and gastric biopsy followed by RUT, histology, culture, or a PCR that are clinically significant.
+There is no single accurate diagnostic tool or method, and the current diagnosis regime is usually a combination of invasive and noninvasive methods.The noninvasive methods that determine eradication rates are based on the presence of bacterial enzymes, antigens, antibodies, or DNA sequences and include 13C or 14C UBT, SAT, serology, etc. In contrast, the invasive methods include endoscopy and gastric biopsy followed by RUT, histology, culture, or a clinically significant PCR.

 Scope of the Report

-- The report covers a descriptive overview of Helicobacter pylori Infection, explaining its symptoms, grading, pathophysiology, and various diagnostic approaches.
+- The report covers a descriptive overview of H. pylori infection, explaining its symptoms, pathophysiology, and various diagnostic approaches.

-- The report provides insight into the 7MM historical and forecasted patient pool covering the United States, the EU-5 countries (Germany, France, Italy, Spain, and the United Kingdom), and Japan.
+- The report provides insight into the 7MM historical and forecasted patient pool covering the United States, EU4 (Germany, France, Italy, and Spain) the United Kingdom, and Japan.

-- The report assesses the disease risk and burden of Helicobacter pylori Infection.
+- The report assesses the disease risk and burden of H. pylori infection.

-- The report helps to recognize the growth opportunities in the 7MM concerning the patient population.
+- The report helps recognize the growth opportunities in the 7MM concerning the patient population.

-- The report provides the segmentation of the disease epidemiology for the 7MM, Diagnosed Prevalent Cases of Helicobacter pylori Infection, Gender-specific Diagnosed Prevalent Cases of Helicobacter pylori Infection, and Age-specific Diagnosed Prevalent Cases of Helicobacter pylori Infection.
+- The report provides the segmentation of the disease epidemiology for the 7MM, by total diagnosed prevalent cases of H. pylori infection, gender-specific diagnosed prevalent cases of H. pylori infection, and age-specific diagnosed prevalent cases of H. pylori infection.

 Report Highlights